mesosphere/dcos-docs-site/pages/services/percona-mongo/0.2.0-3.4.13/deploy-best-practice/index.md

 **WARNING: Disks cannot be resized after deployment!
 Adjust the disk space requirements for the volume of your use case!**

-# Production DC/OS Agent Node Requirements
+# Production DC/OS Agent Node

 The recommendations in this section apply to the DC/OS Agent nodes running the percona-mongo service.